N4171k/ACC45DAYSOFCODE-2023/README.md

   **Day 1**
   - An Interactive Introduction in C
+  **Day 2**
+  - Bricks Calculator in C

 ## Directory Structure

-- 1. A friendly introduction
+ - A friendly introduction
+ - bricks

 ## Contact